dmachkar/dishankDevendra_machkar_RTL/README.md

 ![](images/Matrix%20image.png)
 ![](images/Matrix%20image%202.png)

- the matrices w, v etc are operator matrices with its matrix dimensions dictated by the number of qubits.
-These matrices are multiplied with an initial state vector matrix to get the result. elements in the matrices are complex floating point numbers and include imaginary and real part.
+The matrices w, v etc are operator matrices with their matrix dimensions dictated by the number of qubits.
+These matrices are multiplied with an initial state vector matrix to get the result. elements in the matrices are complex floating-point numbers and include imaginary and real part.

 ![](images/Calculations%20.png)

- The DUT uses srams for data retrieval, scratchpad memory and data output storage.
-Designware floating point MAC units are used for multiplication and addition of floating numbers.
-The DUT operated as follows:
+ The DUT uses SRAMs for data retrieval, scratchpad memory and data output storage.
+DesignWare floating point MAC units are used for multiplication and addition of floating numbers.
+The DUT timing behavior is as follows:

 ![](images/Timing%20behavior.png)